GiaDieu/English_Improvement_for_team/FirstMonth/mrKhanh.md

 - fun - more fun - the most fun.

-- to clear up some confusion by other members...
+To clear up some confusion by other members...

 - funny - funnier - the funniest

-- "Fun" and "funny" have clearly different usages, despite both being related to entertainment.
+"Fun" and "funny" have clearly different usages, despite both being related to entertainment.

 ### Warning basis grammar: